BioBoost/embedded_systems_tools_and_scripts/docs/virtual_machine.md

 ![Configure VM to allow bidirectional clipboard and drag'n drop](img/vm_config_clipboard.png) :   Configure VM to allow bidirectional clipboard and drag'n drop

 Default the VM is configured with a single network adapter with NAT (Network Address Translation) enabled (Network tab).
 This means that the VM has access to the network and also has access to the Internet.
 However because of NAT we will not be able to connect to the VM from another machine using SSH without configuring port forwarding.
-Since later on in the LAB's we will need to do just that it is more convenient to change the network settings to a *Bridged Adapter* as shown in the figure below.
-Make sure to the select your physical Ethernet adapter to bridge with and not your wireless interface.
+Since later on in the LAB's we will need to do just that, it is more convenient to change the network settings to a *Bridged Adapter* as shown in the figure below.
+Make sure to select your physical Ethernet adapter to bridge with and not your wireless interface.

 ![Configure VM to bridge the virtual and physical adapters](img/vm_config_bridged.png) :   Configure VM to bridge the virtual and physical adapters